Jlinnister/Composure/docs/README.md

   - A photo group is auto-justified based on number of photos
   - A full-width photo will stretch or resize to fill or fit respectively
 - [ ] Dynamic splash page
-  - Navigation bar includes 'Welcome', 'Features', 'Examples', 'Login' and 'Sign Up' links
+  - Navigation bar includes 'Welcome', 'About', 'Examples', 'Login' and 'Sign Up' links
-  - 'Welcome', 'Features' and 'Examples' links scroll down to appropriate section
+  - 'Welcome', 'About' and 'Examples' links scroll down to appropriate section
   - 'Login' and 'Sign Up' links redirect to appropriate form page
   - 'Guest Login' link redirects to 'Login' form and auto fills
-  - Navigation bar includes 'Profile' link in place of 'Login' and 'Sign Up' for logged in users
+  - Navigation bar includes 'My Storyboard' link in place of 'Login' and 'Sign Up' for logged in users
 - [ ] Production README

 ## Design Documents